 Google’s G Suite may be one of the most popular solutions for this problem, but it doesn’t solve everything.

-Given what can happen when you email an Excel sheet, let alone any other more sensitive documents, you need a tool that does more than make collaboration seamless.
+Given what can happen when you email an Excel sheet, let alone any other more sensitive documents, you need a tool that does more than making collaboration seamless.
 These tools need to secure your messages, make sure you’re sending to the right person and only that person, and keep all of your work in one cohesive ecosystem.

 That’s where DocSend comes in.